Home > Best Places to Stay in San Francisco

 About 1.5 miles away from the heart of Union Square is Hayes Valley, an idyllic neighborhood with tree-lined streets, sidewalk cafes, and small boutique shops.
 The heart of the neighborhood is along Hayes Street where you will find a large concentration of its bars, restaurants, and shops and, to a lesser extent, along Gough Street.
 One of the most popular things to do is visit the traditional, outdoor, German beer garden, Biergarten, and sample their German beers and locally-produced foods.

-Best Hotel: Edwardian San Francisco Hotel Best Cheap/Moderate Hotels: The Hayes Valley Inn • The Grove Inn
+Best Hotel: Edwardian San Francisco Hotel Best Cheap/Midrange Hotels: The Hayes Valley Inn • The Grove Inn

 The Castro’s streets are packed with bars, vintage shops, and popular restaurants and is the heart of the LGBTQ community.
 The GLBT Historic Museum is located on 18th Street and is a great way to learn about Harvey Milk and the history of the community.
 The Castro Theater is the city’s last remaining movie palace and the historic landmark still shows movies and hosts special events.

-Best Hotel: Parker Guest House (adults-only) Best Cheap/Moderate Hotel: Twin Peaks Hotel
+Best Hotel: Parker Guest House (adults-only) Best Cheap/Midrange Hotel: Twin Peaks Hotel

 6. North Beach